-How to Think: A Survival Guide for a World at Odds was written by Allan Jacobs to help people feeling chaos from social media and anti-intellectualism in today’s world.
+How to Think: A Survival Guide for a World at Odds was written by Allan Jacobs to help people feeling confused by today’s world.
 I recently became interested in the Blogging for Books program and this title caught my eye.
-Thinking is needed in today’s world, and first teachers might consider this topic at a high level before introducing a unit about which news is real and which might be fake.
-The topics of alternative facts, social media arguing not based on fact, and emotional struggles with the avalanche of information are discussed in this text.
-How to deal with it all?
-Jacobs has several well-researched thoughts.
-I have to admit some of the book would require further study on my part and therefore it would be good for a book group to discuss.
+I have to admit some of the text would require further study on my part and therefore it would be good for group discussion.

 The topic of thinking is near and dear to my heart as I taught an entire school of children thinking skills on a weekly basis.
 Teaching gifted and talented classes was half of my job with Wayzata Public Schools, and the other half was teaching every grade one through six class in the school thinking skills.
 Sometimes referred to as “Thinking Kills” or “Stinking Skills” by a few students, the challenge was to not only see children for a half or a full hour a week in a classroom setting, but also to assign grades to all of them.
 Quite the job!
 After five or six years the program was canceled, although the district retained the gifted and talented program.
 As a result, thinking about thinking always interests me.